 Hernia

-Hernias in the abdominal wall can lead to male groin pain.
+Hernias in the abdominal wall can lead to groin pain in males.
 Often, hernias present as a weakness or hole in the lower abdominal wall.
-This weakness leads to the contents of the abdomen (such as fat or intestine) pushing through the wall.
+This weakness allows the contents of the abdomen (such as fat or intestines) to push through the wall.

-There are two types of hernia: inguinal and femoral hernia.
-Generally, femoral hernias are less common but more serious.
+There are two types of hernia: inguinal and femoral.
+Femoral hernias are generally less common but more serious.

 Osteitis pubis

-Often, pain is located in the lower abdominal or adductor/groin region.
+Pain is often located in the lower abdominal or adductor/groin region.
 Sometimes, we can confuse pubic overload with a hernia.

 Groin nerve pain

-A pinched nerve from the lumbar spine or the front of the hip or groin can lead to pain, numbness, and tingling in the groin.
+A pinched nerve from the lumbar spine, front of the hip, or groin can lead to pain, numbness, and tingling in the groin.
 Examples include obturator nerve entrapment, ilioinguinal nerve entrapment, or meralgia paraesthetica.

 Testicular pain